yanil8068/aliExpress_Backend/README.md

 -Building RESTful APIs with Express.js.
 -Managing user authentication securely with JWT and bcryptjs.
 -Handling asynchronous operations and database interactions using Mongoose.
+-Learned how to upload image and use cloud for storage.

 ## Authors